 New Intern?
 What Your Chiefs, Faculty, and Program Directors want you to know on Day 1 of Residency

-Top 15 Things That Will Actually Help You Succeed in Your First Month
+Top 5 Tips That Will Actually Help You Succeed in Your First Month

 Advice from Dr. Brian + Mission Residency alumni who've done it.